dotse/tls-fed-auth/tls-fed-auth.md

 When the SCIM client wants to connect to a remote server, the following steps need to be taken:

-1. Find server base URI in metadata.
+1. Find the entity for the remote entity_id.
 2. Populate list of trusted CAs using the entity's published issuers.
-3. Connect to the server URI.
+3. Connect to the server URI (possibly selected by endpoint tag).
 4. Validate the received server certificate using the entity's published pins.
 5. Commence SCIM transactions.